nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/upload-and-store.md

 From this Import button you will be able to import with properties, which means fill in metadata of the document(s) before they are created in the workspace.

 ![]({{file name='add-properties-web-ui.png' page='userdoc/browse'}} ?w=450,border=true)

 ### From Nuxeo Drive

+Nuxeo Drive is a Nuxeo addon that enables the synchronization of folders or workspaces from the Nuxeo Platform with local folder on your computer.

 You can very easily import document by moving them from a desktop folder to a Nuxeo Drive folder, or creating office files directly in a Nuxeo Drive folder.